 Cape Cod National Seashore: Cape Cod's inland waterways offer prime paddling on a variety of sloughs, ponds and marshes.
 Sea kayakers can also tackle Cape Cod Bay.
 Other popular paddling areas include Salt Pond, Gut of Great Island and the Pamet River.

-Dinosaur National Park: It’s all about fossils, floating and petroglyphs in Dinosaur National Park.
+Dinosaur National Monument: It's all about fossils, floating and petroglyphs in Dinosaur National Monument.
 Permits are required year-round for multi-day trips down the Yampa and Green rivers, with day permits available on a call-in basis for a day trip down Split Mountain.
-During low water, the Yampa also makes a great canoe trip (word of warning: new rockfall in August 2012 altered warm Springs rapid significantly).
+During low water, the Yampa also makes a great canoe trip (word of warning: new rockfall in August 2012 altered Warm Springs rapid significantly).

 Grand Teton National Park: Canoe or sea kayak against the grandeur of the Teton range on either the winding Oxbow Bend section of Snake River, or such canoe-friendly lakes as Jackson, Jenny, String or Leigh.
 On each you're likely to see moose, elk, bear, bison, eagles, osprey and more.
 Hint: beware afternoon winds, and pack a fishing rod.